-Official results of external examinations (if relevant), such as the International Baccalaureate diploma, Advanced Placement exams, Swiss Maturité, French Baccalaureate, etc., should also be submitted for consideration of possible university credits.
-For those who took such examinations in high school, advanced credits can be granted: up to one full year of university credits for Swiss Matu, IB and French Bacc graduates can be granted, reducing total time to graduation.
+- Official results of external examinations (if relevant), such as the International Baccalaureate diploma, Advanced Placement exams, Swiss Maturité, French Baccalaureate, etc., should also be submitted for consideration of possible university credits.
+For those who took such examinations in high school, advanced credits can be granted: up to one full year of university credits can be granted for 13th year programs including the Swiss Maturite, IB Diploma, French Bac, A-level graduates, etc, can also be considered — reducing total time to graduation.

 * All application documents can be submitted electronically.
 Documents given to Webster University become the property of the university and cannot be returned or reproduced.
 Keep a copy of all documents submitted for your own records.